cosmos/amino-js/README.md

 Experimental.
 Don't use this yet.

-Supported in browsers (currently depends on `window`).
+Supported in Node.js and browsers.

-Support is planned for Node.js and Service Workers.
+Support is planned for Service Workers.

 ### Install